evilpegasus/evilpegasus/README.md

 ### Hi!
-I'm a physics and computer science student open to data science research, and software engineering internship positions.
+I'm a physics and computer science student open to data science, research, and software engineering internship positions.

 <!--
 **evilpegasus/evilpegasus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.